A BRIEFER HISTORY OF TIME

 So yes, element 121 could, and likely does exist, though there is really no feasible way it could last for more than a few milliseconds.
 But lets say that the half-life of element 121 is a few minutes, which would be pretty incredible.
 This would mean that by the time Locke got to the Halo in 2556, four years later, it would all be gone, decayed away.
 The half-life would have to be in the several years for the element to still be around by the time of the events on Nightfall, which doesn't sound that absurd, but would require a significant change in theoretical physics to work.
 It is just incredibly unlikely.
 Like pretty much no chance.

 But this is a fairly minor thing to overlook, and I wouldn't really bat an eye at it, except for the final question:

-11. COULD THE RADIATION PULSE THAT KILLED PEOPLE ON SEDRA ACTUALLY HAPPEN? (really not gonna happen)
+11. COULD THE RADIATION PULSE THAT KILLED PEOPLE ON SEDRA ACTUALLY HAPPEN?
+(FICTION)

 To put it bluntly, NO. Without going into all the background on radiation and all the types, there are four basic types: Alpha, Beta, Neutron, and electromagnetic.
 Each is a little different, but they are all basically either higher or lower energy.
 That's really it.
 There is no known radiation that will only kill specific humans with specific DNA.
 Radiation just isn't selective like that.
 I can't even think of something that might make even the tiniest bit of sense.
 Why didn’t they just say they found some weird Forerunner weapon?
 That would have made infinitely more sense.
 Sorry, but this is just totally absurd.
 Possibly the most absurd thing that has ever happened in the Halo universe.